pivotal/docs-tap/namespace-provisioner/parameters.hbs.md

 # Namespace parameters

+This topic describes how to customize namespaces in controller mode.

 When managing multiple developer namespaces in a cluster, it is often necessary to customize each namespace individually.
-The Namespace Provisioner in controller mode, offers a feature that enables the addition of parameters through labels and annotations.
+To customize a namespace in controller mode, add parameters to a namespace through labels and annotations using either the default prefix or a custom-defined prefix.

 In GitOps mode, you can configure these parameters in the GitOps file.
-For more detailed information, see [Customize the label and annotation prefixes that controller watches](customize-installation.hbs.md#con-custom-label).
+For more information, see [Customize the label and annotation prefixes that controller watches](customize-installation.hbs.md#con-custom-label).

-To add a parameter to a specific namespace, you can label or annotate it using either the default prefix or a custom-defined prefix.
-The format for specifying the parameter is as follows:
- `<prefix>/<parameter-key>=<parameter-value>`.

->**Caution** If a parameter is initially created through annotations and later a label with the same key is used, the annotation will be overwritten.
+>**Caution** If a parameter is initially created through annotations and later a label with the same key is used, the annotation is overwritten.

+## Parameter key

+- The format for specifying the parameter is: `<prefix>/<parameter-key>=<parameter-value>`.
 - The parameter key can be a single string or a pseudo JSON-path structure, for example, `kye1.inner-key1.inner-key3.inner-key4`.
 This is translated into a structured format in the values.
 - The label value can only be a string.